jankotek/mapdb/README.md

 Maps and Sets in MapDB should be drop-in replacement for `java.util` collections.
 So any significant difference is  a bug.
 Please [create new bug report](https://github.com/jankotek/JDBM4/issues/new) with code to reproduce issue.

+**Concurrency related issues**
+If you ran into hard to replicate concurrent problem (race condition, dead lock), I would suggest to record JVM execution with [Chronon](http://www.chrononsystems.com/learn-more/products-overview) and submit the record together with your bug report.
+This would make bug-fix faster.

 Support
 =======
 MapDB has three places where you may find a help.
 For anything with stack-trace you should create